 - Other features (color, engine size, luxury options)

-Whether you shop at a dealership or online, you’re going to find a lot of options that fit your preferences.
+Whether you shop at a dealership or online, you’ll probably find many options that fit your preferences.
 It’s important to compare prices of cars you are interested in.
 The Kelley Blue Book lists both wholesale and retail prices for used cars.
-This book will give you a sense of what a particular make and model is worth.
+This will give you a sense of what a particular make and model is worth.
 Knowing this average value can give you an advantage when it comes to negotiating price.

 Search for Reliability